modforgeyt/BuyableInstaMonkeys/README.md

 Random Instas can use every legal upgrade-path combination.
 Every additional upgrade tier halves its chance.

-For your mod, remember to add the GitHub topic "btd6-mod"

 Features a GitHub actions setup to automatically build the mod whenever commits are pushed, and publish a release if a tag is pushed (using the LATEST.md as the body).